 Surgical technologists assist with surgeries and other procedures by organizing and sterilizing instruments, preparing patients for surgery, handling equipment, and cleaning rooms.

-They have good job security, earn a decent salary, and can find jobs all over the United States.
+Benefits of working as a scrub tech include great job security, a decent salary, and job availability all over the United States.

 Surgical techs most often work in hospitals, but can also work in outpatient centers, doctors’ offices, dentists’ offices, and in administrative roles.